 The House system also supports the pastoral care of the boys by ensuring that each of them identifies with a smaller, “vertical” community, made up of pupils in every Year group from Year 7 to Year 11, within the wider school community.

-The structure at Eaton Square Mayfair means that each pupil has a chance to shine, to discover their own talents and to make a genuine contribution to their school community.
+The structure of the House system at Eaton Square Mayfair means that each pupil has a chance to shine, to discover their own talents and to make a genuine contribution to their school community.
 House assemblies, events and celebrations allow pupils to build teamship and kinship vertically and horizontally.
 Houses provide opportunities for leadership, responsibility, coaching and mentoring.

 Named after the first female mathematician, teacher and philosopher.

 Named after Hon Dermot Browne of the Coldstream Guards, who died in battle aged just 21 in 1915.
-A member of the St James Club and the youngest Captain ever to have served in the British Army at the time.
+He was a member of the St James Club and the youngest Captain ever to have served in the British Army at the time.